-Complete a project that involves the use of an Operational Research technique.
+• Complete a project that involves the use of an Operational Research technique.

-Obtain an overall average of B- or better for these 8 courses and the project.
+• Note: Students must obtain an overall average of B- or better for these 8 courses and the project.

 One can obtain more information about this diploma at the Mathematics and Computer Science Department, at the Business Administration Department and at the Internet site: Canadian Operational Research Society.